TUDelft-CS4110/2016-sre-crew/Report.md

   }
   ````

-2. **clickSpecific** : Provided with coordinates in the format of `coordinate_X,coordinate_Y` this function emulates a click on that position.
+2. **clickSpecific**: Provided with coordinates in the format of `coordinate_X,coordinate_Y` this function emulates a click on that specific  position.
 The return string informs  if the action was successful or not.

   ````java
   public String clickSpecific(String id) throws UiObjectNotFoundException{